cuevas1208/face_swap/README.md

 ## License & contact

 This repo is provided as-is for experimentation.
 If you want patches, CI, or a packaged Dockerfile for a reproducible environment, I can produce them.

-If you want, I can:
-- produce `dockerfile` / `requirements.txt`,
-- add a `--mode` flag to `trainer_anonymizer.py` to select adapter vs vanilla training,
-- add a small Streamlit demo for drag & drop inference.

-Which of those would you like next?